aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/lines-curves-and-shapes/draw-polygon/_index.md

 ## Step 3: Define Pen Properties

+`Pen` defines the color, width, and style of lines drawn by the graphics object.
 Choose the properties of your pen, such as color and width.
 In this example, we're using a blue pen with a thickness of 2.

 ```csharp